 My mind’s perspective also changed when engaging in life once again, as my mind’s fears started to fall away and it no longer fired off its protection when it was not needed.
 I had taught it through non-avoidance that engaging fully in life was perfectly safe and fine.
 I was its teacher, and it was my pupil and the best way to teach it was through my actions.

-I am not saying it is easy and a lot of people may get defensive and go on about how tough it is.
+I am not saying it is easy and a lot of people may get defensive about how tough it is.
 I understand this – it was for me also – but it is through the toughest moments that real freedom comes.
-Even if you make small steps at first and stay committed to expanding your life little by little on a daily basis, then this is enough to start the process of reversal.
+Even if you take small steps at first and stay committed to expanding your life little by little on a daily basis, then this is enough to start the process of reversal.
 Building my understanding was massive for me, but the only reason I live my life fully now is that I engaged in living again no matter how I felt.